Troubleshoot Kubernetes Deployments: A Practical Guide

 Many companies go through the following common pain points when operating Kubernetes at scale:

 Troubleshooting Kubernetes often involves dealing with dense, low-level information that can leave even experienced DevOps engineers guessing.
-For instance, a vague CrashLoopBackOff status could indicate anything from app configuration errors, resource issues, application bugs, or microservices dependency failures.
-An example would be when a pod enters a CrashLoopBackOff state due to insufficient memory, but the error message doesn’t specify whether it's a resource limit issue or a problem with the application itself, making it difficult to identify the root cause quickly.
+For instance, a vague CrashLoopBackOff status could indicate anything from app configuration errors, resources issues, application bugs or microservices dependency failures.
+An example would be when a pod enters a CrashLoopBackOff state due to insufficient memory, but the error message doesn’t specify whether it's a resource limit issue or a problem with the application itself, making it difficult to quickly identify the root cause.

 Tools like Terraform, essential for managing infrastructure alongside Kubernetes, can add another layer of complexity.
 Terraform often outputs verbose, raw cloud provider errors that provide little actionable guidance, making it harder to connect infrastructure issues with Kubernetes-specific problems.